decentralized-identity/trustdidweb-v03/spec/overview.md

 This DID Method introduces what we hope will be a widely embraced convention for all DID Methods -- the `/whois` path.
 This feature harkens back to the `WHOIS` protocol that was created in the 1970s to provide a directory about people and entities in the early days of ARPANET.
-In the 80's, `whois` evolved into a [[spec-inform:rfc920]] that has expanded into the [global whois](https://en.wikipedia.org/wiki/WHOIS) feature we know today as [[spec-inform:rfc3912]].
+In the 80's, `whois` evolved into [[spec-inform:rfc920]] that has expanded into the [global whois](https://en.wikipedia.org/wiki/WHOIS) feature we know today as [[spec-inform:rfc3912]].
 Submit a `whois` request about a domain name, and get